Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/samples/Sample1_HelloWorld.md

 ## Retrieve a role assignment

-To retrieve the details of assignment call `GetRoleAssignmentById`, passing in the respective assignment ID.
+To retrieve the details of assignment call `GetRoleAssignmentById`, passing in the assignment ID.

 ```C# Snippet:RetrieveRoleAssignment
 RoleAssignmentDetails roleAssignment = client.GetRoleAssignmentById(roleAssignmentAdded.Id);